baeyen/data-analysis-portfolio/chika-data-analysis-portfolio/01-Excel-Sales-Data-Pivot-Analysis/README.md

 Takeaways

-North is the top-performing region.
+-North is the top-performing region.

-South is close behind.
+-South is close behind.

-East lags and may need attention (pricing, volume, or product mix).
+-East lags and may need attention (pricing, volume, or product mix).

 How to view
-Open: workbooks/ASSIGNMENT 1.
+-Open: workbooks/ASSIGNMENT 1.
 CHIKA CELESTINE IROEGBULEM.xlsx.

-Go to the pivotchart sheet.
+-Go to the pivotchart sheet.

-Use the Region / Salesperson slicers to explore.
+-Use the Region / Salesperson slicers to explore.

-For a quick look without downloading, see outputs/screenshots/.
+-For a quick look without downloading, see outputs/screenshots/.

 Tools & skills
-Excel — Pivot Tables, Pivot Charts, basic data cleaning, aggregation, and interpretation.
+-Excel — Pivot Tables, Pivot Charts, basic data cleaning, aggregation, and interpretation.